2024 dates available soon.

 • More than one proposal may be submitted, but only one will be accepted per presenter.

 • The first presenter listed on the submission form is the lead contact and will provide all contact information for co-presenters to HACU.
 This individual is responsible for disseminating all correspondence from HACU to co-presenters as well as organizing and facilitating the presentation.
-All presenters are required to register for the conference and will be able to register at a discounted conference registration rate at TBD by May 31, 2023.
-After May 31, 2023 the discounted conference registration rate is TBD.
+All presenters are required to register for the conference and will be able to register at a discounted conference registration rate at TBD before May 31, 2025.
+After May 31, 2025 the discounted conference registration rate is TBD

 • Presentation proposals must be submitted online and will be accepted until TBD